Rules & Regulations

 f.
 If a team has a vacant spot at anytime during the season, it is the responsibility of the team to locate amongst their own friends or the community to fill the vacancy.
 The team is allowed a score of 120, plus 80 pins of handicap for the first three sessions of vacancy.
 After those three sessions, whether or not the position has had an occasional substitute, the vacancy score drops to 110, with 80 pins of handicap.
 In another three sessions, the score drops to 100, with 80 pins of handicap.
 The drop of 10 pins re-occurs after every three weeks.
 This rules was voted upon by the membership in 2000 in hopes that it would encourage teams to replace their vacancies.
 (It didn't seem quite fair that full paying teams have to deal with a full 600 series provided indefinitely.)

-g During the first 3 Week of a New Season, while averages and handicaps are being set for the season, if a team should be missing a player, a blind score of 120 plus a handicap of 80 will be used per game, to calculate the team score.
-Teams cannot use a missing bowler's average minus ten from a previous season.
+h.
+During the first 2 Week of a New Season, while averages and handicaps are being set for the season, if a team should be missing a player, a blind score of 120 plus a handicap of 80 will be used per game, to calculate the team score.
+Teams cannot use a missing bowler's average minus ten from a previous season until they begin bowling again.

-During the opening 3 weeks, when teams are still joining, and shuffling players, post makeups and individual makeups are allowed to bring teams and individuals up to speed with the rest of the league.
+During the opening 2 weeks, when teams are still joining, and shuffling players, post makeups and individual makeups are allowed to bring teams and individuals up to speed with the rest of the league.
+All post bowls for any of the first two weeks of scores must be accomplished prior to Week 3 to allow for Standings calculations.

-All teams MUST BOWL in the final session of the season.
+All teams MUST BOWL in the final session of the season or forfeit.
 During the final session of the season, regular team members or a regular team alternate must be used.
 No outside substitutes can be used.
+Alternates need to have been claimed by at least the 10th session of the season in order to be considered an alternate on a team.
+There are no replacements or substitutions during the final two weeks of bowling.

 3a.
 INDIVIDUAL AVERAGES: A bowling average is determined by dividing the total number of pins credited to a bowler, by the number of games bowled in the season.
-Individual handicap will be 90% of 220.
-Handicaps are set after three sessions of bowling with the Sunday League.
-(Bowlers entering the league at mid-season will have their handicap calculated after 6 games.)
+Individual handicap will be 90% of 230, with a maximum handicap of 120.
+Handicaps are set after two sessions (6 games) of bowling with the Sunday League.
+(Substitute or regular Bowlers entering the league at mid-season will have their handicap calculated after 6 games.)

 d.
 All averages are reported to IGBO for publication in their national book.
 Most IGBO affiliated tournaments will use your un-sanctioned Sunday League average should it be higher than a USBC sanctioned average.
 For purposes of season handicaps reported, averages will a composite score of both season halves.

 e.
-Four misses and a team member is out of competition for individual awards, even if the team should win.
+Four misses throughout the season and a team member is out of competition for individual awards, even if the team should win.

 4. PUNCTUALITY: Bowlers coming into a regular league session after the 3rd frame will begin in the frame currently underway, and will lose the opportunity to regain those lost pins in opening frames.
 Any team creating a stall tactic to wait for a missing or late bowler will be penalized with the loss of points for that particular game.